tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 1. [React Native - Troubleshooting]({% post_url 2017-07-04-react-native-troubleshooting %})

-this section contains errors which occurred AFTER application is compiled - see the link for compilation errors.
+this section contains errors which occurred AFTER application was compiled - see the link for compilation errors.

 ### [iOS] "\<Company>" has one iOS Distribution but its private key is not installed